 What about other death taxes?

-New Jersey has its own version of a death tax called the New Jersey Estate Tax which was enacted in 2002, with an exemption amount of only $675,000.00.
-On November 1, 2016, the New Jersey Estate Tax was changed.
-Effective January 1, 2017, the exemption amount will increase to $2,000,000.00 per person.
-The next change is scheduled to take place on January 1, 2018, at which time the New Jersey Estate tax will be repealed.
-Stay tuned for newer information.
-Depending on which political party is in control after the current governor leaves office, the repeal could be permanent, or the tax could be left in place.
-There is also the possibility that the exemption amount could be changed yet again.
-This alone is a compelling reason to keep your estate plan up to date.
+In the past, New Jersey had its own version of a death tax called the New Jersey Estate Tax which was enacted in 2002.
+At that time, the exemption was a paltry $675,000.00 per person.
+On November 1, 2016, in a political deal to raise the gasoline tax, the New Jersey legislature modified the New Jersey Estate Tax.
+On January 1, 2017, the exemption amount increased to $2,000,000.00 per person.
+The next change took place on January 1, 2018, at which time the New Jersey Estate tax was repealed in its entirety.
+Stay tuned for newer information now that New Jersey has a new governor.
+The repeal could be permanent, or a new estate tax could be imposed.
+There is also the possibility that if the estate tax were re-enacted the exemption amount could be changed yet again.
+This sense of uncertainty alone is a compelling reason to keep your estate plan up to date.

 What are the fee arrangements?